Fall 2015 Enrollment

 Service takes top priority at Fontbonne, and the university strives to practice what it preaches.
 Fontbonne Day, an annual day of service, sees campus doors closed and out-of-office messages on, as all faculty and staff head out into the community to serve.
 Students are encouraged to attend as well, and more and more groups come out to represent the university each year.

 And service isn’t the only way Fontbonne reaches out to the community.
-A variety of camps for children and even adults, as well as theatre company in residence, Mustard Seed Theatre, enrich lives on and off campus.
+A variety of camps for children and even adults, as well as the theatre company in residence, Mustard Seed Theatre, enrich lives on and off campus.

 IN THE HEART OF IT ALL